 The 39th Biennial Conference was held March 18-22 at the Reval Hotel Lietuva in Vilnius, Lithuania.
-Without a local host club, Conference Co-chairs Angelika McLarren (AWC Berlin) and Sharon Lochocki (AWC Berlin) organized this first-ever Conference in New Europe with the theme 'Open Doors to New Horizons,' reflecting the eastern expansion of the European Union.
+Without a local host club, Conference Co-Chairs Angelika McLarren, AWC Berlin, and Sharon Lochocki, AWC Hamburg, organized this first-ever Conference in New Europe with the theme Open Doors to New Horizons, reflecting the eastern expansion of the European Union.

-A secondary theme of Reduce, Reuse Recycle addressed the environmental impact of Conferences.
-Significant attempts were made to minimize the FAWCO footprint - less paper used, club mailboxes eliminated, and a Conference Manuel reduced in size.
-Reports and photographs were posted on the FAWCO website as they took place allowing members at home to follow the activities.
+A secondary theme of Reduce Reuse Recycle addressed the environmental impact of Conferences.
+Significant attempts were made to minimize the FAWCO footprint - less paper used, club mailboxes eliminated, and a Conference Manual reduced in size.
+Reports and photographs were posted on the FAWCO website as they took place, allowing members at home to follow the activities.

 Thirty-nine member clubs were represented.
-The guest speakers were: Dr. Audra Sipaviciene, International Organization of Migration (IOM) in Vilnius, on Sex Trafficking; and Dr. Hans R. Herren, Millennium Institute in Riga, on Food Security in a Changing World; and Mrs. Kazmira Danute Prunskiene, the first Prime Minister of Lithuania, who spoke on Women in Leadership Positions.
+The guest speakers were: Dr. Audra Sipaviciene, International Organization of Migration (IOM) in Vilnius, on Sex Trafficking; Dr. Hans R. Herren, Millennium Institute, on Food Security in a Changing World; and Mrs. Kazmira Danute Prunskiene, the first Prime Minister of Lithuania, who spoke on Women in Leadership Positions.